Get the Marcus mobile banking app

 Is this really what all freelancers should be saving for retirement?

 Good to know: If you don’t already have a budget in place, you could create one and see how saving for retirement fits in to it.
 New to budgeting?
-We’ve got you covered with some creative budgeting strategies to try.
+We’ve got you covered with some budgeting strategies to try.

 A 401(k) for independent contractors

 It would make sense if you thought only salaried employees could have 401(k)s, but freelancers can have them too.
+If you’re self-employed, you may be able to open a solo 401(k) (aka, one-participant 401(k) plan).

-Good to know: 401(k)s are subject to required minimum distribution ("RMD") rules.
+Good to know: 401(k)s are typically subject to required minimum distribution ("RMD") rules.
 Visit the IRS website for details.

 You can have an independent contractor 401(k) and a company 401(k)?

 If you’ve got steady pay that includes a 401(k) benefit and you’re also freelancing, you could end up with both a 401(k) and a solo 401(k).
-If that’s you, keep an eye on how much you’re contributing as an employee because the contribution limit mentioned above applies to all 401(k)s you may have.
+If that’s you, keep an eye on how much you’re contributing as an employee because the annual contribution limit applies to all 401(k)s you may have.

 Traditional IRA, Roth IRA and/or a SEP IRA for independent contractors